 Putting the idea into action

-We substituted pebbles for buttons.
-Partly because on my search for pebbles at the local garden centre I could only find HUGE bags of the things which would have been perfect for a driveway but not my little reward incentive.
-I also thought that they would be handy for craft projects.
+We substituted pebbles for buttons as I thought they could serve a dual purpose and be handy for craft projects.
+But mainly because on my search for pebbles at the local garden centre I could only find HUGE bags of the things which would have been perfect for a driveway but not my little reward incentive.

-I explained the idea to the girls and they were on board right away.
-I wasn’t sure what they were most excited about, the buttons or the magazine but it was most definitely a positive reaction.
-I put the buttons in a clear jar and found two ramekin dishes (actually some old Gu Pudding pots) and wrote their names on them.
+The girls were on board with the idea right away.
+Admittedly, I wasn’t sure what they were most excited about, the buttons or the magazine but it was most definitely a positive reaction.
+We put the buttons in a clear jar and found two ramekin dishes (actually some old Gu Pudding pots) and wrote their names on them.

 They volunteered almost immediately so they helped me unload the dishwasher and they earned a button each.
 To start with they weren’t sure what would be helpful so I made a few suggestions to get them on